noahehall/blockchain/ethereum/ethereum.md

 - open source programmable blockchain platform
 - a decentralized platform that runs smart contracts
-- a general purpose blockchain, thats built to run anytime of smart contract
+- a general purpose blockchain, thats built to run any type of smart contract
   - as opposed to first genertion blockchains, built to execute specific transaction types (e.g. bitcoin === finance)
 - characteristics
-  - permissionless: anyone can join the networ
+  - permissionless: anyone can join the network
   - consensus: PoW, but working towards Proof of Stake
   - scalability: high node scalability, low perf scalability (15s to add a block to the chain)
     - compare that with visa/mastercard, which process about 5k transactions per second